InstrumentalApp/Instrumental/readme.md

 4. Run `dotnet restore` to install dotnet project dependencies.
 5. Run `dotnet ef database update` to build the database.
 6. Run `dotnet watch run` to run the backend API on localhost:5000.
 7. In another console, `cd Client/`
+8. Run `npm i` to install frontend dependencies.
-8. Run `npm run dev` to start the frontend DEV server.
+9. Run `npm run dev` to start the frontend DEV server.
-9. Navigate to http://localhost:8000/ on your browser.
+10. Navigate to http://localhost:8000/ on your browser.
-10. You should see the react app.
+11. You should see the react app.
 ---
 ### Suggested VSCode Extensions
 - [Postman Extension](https://marketplace.visualstudio.com/items?itemName=Postman.postman-for-vscode) - Allows you to run Postman directly in VSCode.
 (For testing API)